 ⧭ Warning: Executing the macro may return freezing or hanging your device.
 So, if you are doing other work on your device you shouldn’t run the macro in that case.

-By editing a zip xml file, we can remove the file protection portion of an encrypted file.
-To do so, perform the below steps.
+By editing a zip xml file, we can remove the protection of a sheet in an Excel file.
+To do so, follow the steps below.

 Step 1: In the device directory, Select the encrypted file, and go to View > Tick File name extensions.
 File Explorer will show the selected file types (i.e., xlsx).